hpcugent/vsc_user_docs/README.md

 There are different variants for each VSC site and for each operating system.

+## OS selection

+The OS selection is stored in localStorage and kept for , and can be bypassed by going to any index pages (i.e. one without the OS), and adding the hash `#force_select_OS` (case-sensitive).

 ## Build

 You can use the `build.sh` wrapper script to take of the steps below,